WolfenGames/RT_WeThinkCode_/README.md

 The scenes are parsed using an xml-like format.
 In general every scene needs at least a camera.
 There are a few example scenes under scenes

 [Example Scene](https://github.com/WolfenGames/RT_WeThinkCode_/blob/master/scenes/light.xml)

+An importat part about making a scene is that every objects name must be unique. if you create 2 objects named "BOB" You will have one object with shared properties, as if all properties were writen within one scope.